anshhh1269-cmd/StepSpark/JOURNAL.md

 To improve this project, I worked on a PCB for the first time, and it kinda had many difficulties due to bugs and all that, but I think I pulled it through for a simple PCB...now it was my first time so i used easyEDA and not kicad cause it seemed simpler but i'll be using kicad for other projects for my complex wirings :)

+now using EasyEDA looked very simple and thank god I was able to go through all of the libraries and get the components needed; the PCB making took some time as I had to fix all the positions of the wires, making them straight and not curved.

 thats it :)

 ![image](https://blueprint.hackclub.com/user-attachments/blobs/proxy/eyJfcmFpbHMiOnsiZGF0YSI6MTI4MDAwLCJwdXIiOiJibG9iX2lkIn19--e14cb97514578d9217416f2b9a7e0c8587e9ba02/image.png)